Piyush Marmat

 Observations in Empirical Science

 Observations are possible because we possess the ability to sense our environment.
 The raw outcomes of these senses form the experience.
 Measurement is the process of transforming observations into objective, recordable and communicable description of any property of a system.
-A measured property is a constructed predicate: a label we use to describe certain aspects of a system that consistently correlate with our sensory experiences.
+A measured property is a constructed property: It is a label we use to describe certain aspects of a system that consistently correlate with our sensory experiences.
 These labels gain meaning through interaction and comparison.
 Every measured property is hence a record of a sensible effect arising from interaction of the observer with the system.
 Because of these interactions, measurements are inherently comparative.
 Measurement is either categorical or numerical.
 Unlike categorical measurements (assigning a category value to a measurement), in numerical measurements we have to define reference values to standardize measurements.
 These reference values are called units.

 How to have trust in measurements?